Cr0mb/Python-Web-Scanner/README.md

 - Run web_scanner.py with desired options to scan for active web servers.
 Adjust the number of addresses and instances based on your requirements.

-3. URL Organizer:
+2. URL Organizer:

 - Execute url_organizer.py to extract and organize unique IP addresses.

-4. Redirection Checker:
+3. Redirection Checker:

 - Run redirection_checker.py to check redirections for websites.
-Ensure Chrome WebDriver is installed and accessible in your system.